mishal636/password-hashing-demo/README.md

 This project demonstrates:

-The importance of hashing and salting passwords
+Importance of hashing and salting passwords

 How authentication works in a simple web app

 Safe handling of user credentials

-A beginner-friendly demo ready for portfolio display
+Beginner-friendly demo ready for portfolio showcase